 Your Company is committed to provide a healthy environment to all employees thatenables them to work without the fear of prejudice and gender bias.
 Your Company has inplace a Prevention of Sexual Harassment (POSH) Policy in line with the requirements ofSexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.

-Your Company through this Policy has constituted a committee and has established agrievance procedure for protection against victimization.
+Your Company through this Policy has constituted a Committee and has established agrievance procedure for protection against victimization.
 The Policy is available onintranet for the employees to access as and when required.
-No complaints were receivedunder this Policy during the Financial Year 2016-17.
+No complaints were receivedunder this Policy during the Financial Year 2017-18

 DETAILS OF ADEQUACY OF INTERNAL CONTROL SYSTEM

 Sonata Internal Control Systems (ICS) are commensurate with its size and the nature ofits operations.
 The ICS have been designed to provide reasonable assurance with regard torecording and providing reliable financial and operational information complying with theapplicable statutes safeguarding assets from unauthorized use executing transactionswith proper authorization and ensuring compliance with corporate policies.
 The processesand the systems are reviewed constantly and changed to address the changing regulatory andbusiness environment.

 The existing ICS and their adequacy have been reviewed during the year by InternalAuditors and Statutory Auditors.
 They have expressed their satisfaction with regard to theadequacy and effectiveness of the financial control systems in place to address riskmanagement and mitigation strategies.

 The Audit Committee reviews the reports submitted by Internal Auditors and StatutoryAuditors.
 Suggestions for improvement on ICS are considered and the corrective actions areundertaken.